airpair/lets-getting-started-with-pencilblue/post.md

    If you do not want to use cdn urls for you libraries like angularjs and bootstrap but want to use locally installed version type **y** and press enter or return but if you want to use cdns, then type **N** and press enter or return.
  </ol?

- Pencilblue will start clonning  the source files for the app from github, install the node dependencies and install the bower components if you selected yes to, **Pencilblue: Do you want to install Bower components?: (y/N)**.
+ Pencilblue will start cloning  the source files for the app from github, install the node dependencies and install the bower components if you selected yes to, **Pencilblue: Do you want to install Bower components?: (y/N)**.

  After All that, a config.js file will be generated for you which will be used by penciblue.